citrusframework/citrus/README.txt

   * Use the ANT tutorial in our tutorials section to find out how to run tests using ANT.

-  * Read the Maven2 tutorial to find out how to integrate the Citrus tests into the Maven2 build lifecycle
+  * Read the Maven tutorial to find out how to integrate the Citrus tests into the Maven build lifecycle

 RELEASE NOTES